remind101/AutoGraph/README.md

                                    arguments: ["id" : "ZmlsbXM6MQ=="])
                             ])

+    let variables: [AnyHashable : Any]? = nil

+    // This is the `Mapping` that takes the returned JSON payload and converts it to a Film.
     var mapping: Binding<FilmMapping> {
         return Binding.mapping("data.film", FilmMapping(adapter: RealmAdapter(realm: RLMRealm.default())))
     }

+    // This specifies what keys are included in the JSON payload (as defined by the query) that we will be mapping into Film.
+    // It's possible that the query may be requesting a partial Film type; by only including these keys you're specifying to the mapping that any other keys will not be mapped. let mappingKeys: SetKeyCollection<FilmKey> = SetKeyCollection([.id, .title, .episodeId, .director, .openingCrawl])

     var threadAdapter: RealmThreadAdaptor? {
         return RealmThreadAdaptor()